 |VU22397||Work with measurement in familiar and routine situations|

 |VU22399||Work with design and shape in familiar and routine situations|

-There are no formal entry requirements but learners must be at least 14 years of age at time of commencement.
+The only entry requirement is that the students must be at least 14 years of age at time of commencement and must be enrolled at a school at time of commencement.

 Prior to enrolment or commencement of training you will be required to complete a literacy and numeracy assessment and a pre-training interview.